 What is a range extender and how do they work?

 This refers to a kind of electric car with both an electric drivetrain (comprised of one or more electric motors and a battery) and an internal-combustion engine.
 While that's the same basic setup you'll find in a hybrid, the key difference is that in a range extender, the internal-combustion engine functions only as a small generator for the batteries – it never drives the car's wheels directly.

 Unlike a plug-in hybrid (which usually has distinct electric-only, engine-only and combined electric-plus-engine driving modes) or a regular hybrid (which shuffles between the two power sources automatically), a range extender is only ever driven by the electric motor, so it always feels the same from behind the wheel, albeit with a little bit of extra noise if the engine is charging the battery.

 The big selling point behind range extenders was that they effectively erased range anxiety.
-This is because the petrol engine not only significantly boosts the vehicle’s range, but also because it can be topped up at regular fuel stations without the need to plug the vehicle in to charge.
+This is because the petrol engine not only significantly boosted the vehicle’s range, but also because it could be topped up at regular fuel stations without the need to plug the vehicle in.